Sharing personal information

 What happens if a service needs to be offered

 In some cases the group will decide that a service is the best response for an individual child or a group of children.
-Then the organisation who provides this service, e.g. the Ministry of Education, needs to seek informed consent to that service being provided.
+Then the organisation who provides this service, for example, the Ministry of Education, needs to seek informed consent to that service being provided.

 There are governing codes that professionals in this situation need to be aware of.
 If the service is a health service, it falls under the Health Information Privacy Code and the Code of Health and Disability Consumers’ Rights.